Home :: Infectious Diseases

 Infectious Diseases

-Influenza - INFLUENZA is an acute respiratory illness caused by infection with influenza viruses.
-It affects all age groups round the year.
+Influenza – INFLUENZA is an acute respiratory illness caused by infection with influenza viruses.
+It affects all age groups around the year.

-Herpes Zoster - HERPES ZOSTER is a sporadic disease.
+Herpes Zoster – HERPES ZOSTER is a sporadic disease.
 It is the consequence of the reactivation of latent virus from the spinal cord.
-It is a disease generally of the middle age and elderly.
+It is a disease generally of the middle age and elderly and affects both sexes.

 Herpes Simplex - The Herpes Simplex virus produces a variety of infections involving mucous-skin junctions (lips), the central nervous system and the genitals.